-After Ousmane Dembele failed to immediately replace Neymar in his first six months at Barcelona, the Blaugrana threw money at the problem again by purchasing Philippe Coutinho for an outrageous initial fee of €121m plus bonuses potentially reaching €160m.
+After Dembele struggled to replace Neymar in his first six months at Barcelona, the Blaugrana threw money at the problem again by purchasing Philippe Coutinho for an outrageous initial fee of €121m plus bonuses potentially reaching €160m.

-The move has turned out to be a disaster for all parties as Coutinho has failed to make an impact on the team, regularly taking up the same positions as Lionel Messi which is a no-go.
+The move turned out to be a disaster for all parties as Coutinho failed to make an impact on the team, regularly taking up the same positions as Messi before the Argentine followed Neymar to PSG last summer.

-He returned to the club after he failed to earn a permanent move to Bayern after a loan deal – and once again failed to shine.
+Coutinho returned to the club after he failed to earn a permanent move to Bayern following a loan deal – and once again failed to shine.

 In the summer of 2022, he made his loan deal to Aston Villa permanent for €20m.